anirudhra/pve_server/README.md

 ```

 ## PVE Helper Scripts archives
-Repo also contains archives for popular PVE and LXC scripts from ttek and mrrudy (for kodi):
+Repo also contains archives of the excellent and much popular PVE and LXC scripts from ttek and mrrudy (for kodi):

 ### ttek PVE
 Copy of PVE Helper scripts from ttkek: https://tteck.github.io/Proxmox/